A Layered Space: The Closet & The Bedroom

 The rocking chair was once owned by a woman with an almost identical story, except hers included an infant.
 I adopted that chair 13 years ago when her husband left.
 It is where she photographed her baby every Thursday.

-Intentionally conceived to be an interruption, are the wedding dresses.
-As one goes through the day, reminders of the pain interject themselves.
-You may be mindlessly driving to work, choosing the right avocado, or shopping for your garden, then WHAM the movie reel in your head starts playing.
-Without permission, the memories of the pain demand attention and you scramble for the remote to turn them off.
+Intentionally conceived to be an interruption, are the tiny wedding dresses.
+As I would go through a day, reminders of the pain interjected themselves.
+I would be mindlessly driving to work, choosing the right avocado, or shopping for my garden, then WHAM the movie reel in my head would start playing.
+Without permission, the memories of the pain demanded attention and I scrambled for the remote to turn them off.
 16 dresses symbolize 16 years of marriage.

 Since the original exhibition, my house, and life, are completely different.
-The installation will continue to evolve here all summer and beyond.
+The installation will continue to evolve.

 The Canvas Peel was first discovered as an accident.
 It took over 3 years to master including how to recreate it and control it.
-As technology evolves and my art practice improves, I must retest and rediscover the method all over again.
 The process is still secret today.